harshavardhangadila/AI-Tools/README.md

-### Building applications, generating code and images using AI Tools
+### Building applications, generating code and images using AI Models & Tools.